rzk-lang/sHoTT/src/hott/06-contractible.rzk.md

   ( is-contr-A : is-contr A)
   : is-equiv A Unit (terminal-map A)
   :=
-    ( contr-implies-terminal-map-is-equiv-retr A is-contr-A ,
+    ( has-retraction-terminal-map-is-contr A is-contr-A ,
-      contr-implies-terminal-map-is-equiv-sec A is-contr-A)
+      has-section-terminal-map-is-contr A is-contr-A)

-#def terminal-map-is-equiv-implies-contr
+#def is-contr-is-equiv-terminal-map
   ( A : U)
   (e : terminal-map-is-equiv A)
   : is-contr A
   := ( (first (first e)) unit , (second (first e)))

-#def contr-iff-terminal-map-is-equiv
+#def is-equiv-terminal-map-iff-is-contr
   ( A : U)
   : iff (is-contr A) (terminal-map-is-equiv A)
   :=
     ( ( contr-implies-terminal-map-is-equiv A) ,
-      ( terminal-map-is-equiv-implies-contr A))
+      ( is-contr-is-equiv-terminal-map A))

 #def equiv-with-contractible-domain-implies-contractible-codomain
   ( A B : U)